 The evaluation for non-traditional credit will typically involve a personal interview, verification of occupational or life experience, and any or all results of occupational competency examinations that might support occupational experience.
-Also, proof that the credit was awarded by an accrediting body recognized by the U.S. Department of Education.

 Applicants must submit all relevant official documents, supportive materials and specific information on the length, content and other pertinent information concerning the work or life experience to the department chair or designee.

 After approval, applicant must pay a fee of \$125 per assessment.